 Topics include garden bed and soil, seedlings, transplanting, composting, harvesting, saving seeds, choosing your crops, and maintaining your garden.

 The hallmark of double digging is to dig 24 inches down.

 Traditional garden depth – 6 inches.
 Biointensive garden depth – 24″.

-For videos 4-8 in this GrowBiointensive.org series, continue playing the videos after video 3, or, visit John Jevons’ GrowBiointensive.org YouTube channel.13)https://www.youtube.com/user/JohnJeavonsGrowBio/videos?nohtml5=False
+For videos 4-8 in this GrowBiointensive.org series, continue playing the rest of the videos on YouTube, or visit John Jevons’ GrowBiointensive.org YouTube channel.12)https://www.youtube.com/user/JohnJeavonsGrowBio/videos?nohtml5=False

 “What saves a man is to take a step.
 And then to take another step.” ~CS Lewis